 Start date: June

-The Bradford DBA is the pinnacle of management education.
-This doctoral degree is as academically rigorous as a PhD but is designed for senior, experienced professional managers - average age 42 (with a range between 31 and 68) - and is highly applicable within your specific sector and career.
+The Bradford Doctorate in Business Administration (DBA) is the pinnacle of management education.
+This doctoral degree is as academically rigorous as a PhD, but is designed for senior, experienced professional managers and brings together academic theories and concepts, with business and management practices.

 Research skills training

 In years one and two, DBA students will study eight modules specifically designed to develop doctoral-level expertise in research methods.
 The modules are taught by leading academics and cover: research philosophy, quantitative methods, qualitative methods, literature reviewing for DBA students, together with advanced studies in management which includes the practitioner as author and translating research into practice.
 This will then build an excellent foundation from which students will develop their empirical research.